J&J Medical Connect

 aDose at the start of the maintenance period (12 weeks after administration).

-The mean (±standard deviation [SD]) change in PVRI at rest from baseline to week 16 was -5.55 (±6.88) WU·m2 (95% CI, -12.76 to 1.67); the geometric mean of the after/before ratio (16 weeks/baseline) was 69.4% (95% CI, 46.4-103.8).
+The mean (±standard deviation [SD]) change in PVRI at rest from baseline to week 16 was -5.55 (±6.88) WU·m2 (95% CI, -12.76 to 1.67).
+The geometric mean of the after/before ratio (16 weeks/baseline) was 69.4% (95% CI, 46.4-103.8).
 The change in PVRI at rest from baseline to week 16 in individual patients ranged from -16.61 to 2.58 WU·m2; 5 of 6 patients showed an improvement of ≥1 WU·m2.
-PVR, mPAP, cardiac index and TPR showed a trend toward improvement while SvO2 and mRAP did not demonstrate any improvement.
+PVR, mPAP, cardiac index and TPR demonstrated a trend toward improvement, while SvO2 and mRAP did not show improvement.

-Safety Results (Safety Analysis)5
+Safety Results (Safety Analysis)6

-ADR, n (%)
+n (%)

 Vomiting